shameed1910/springboot-kubernetes/README.md

 kubectl get describe deployments

+# Command to create a deployment object by using the yml file

+kubectl apply -f deployment.yml

-# Commands to Create deployment and service objects by using the yml files
+# Command to create a service object by using the yml file

-kubectl apply -f deployment.yml kubectl apply -f service.yml
+kubectl apply -f service.yml